 Garden or landscape design emerged as an art form in both Eastern and Western cultures.
 The gardens of Egyptian and other ancient peoples are the first known gardens to be captured in fine art and literature.
 After the gardens of the Roman provinces, the first consciously designed gardens were established in Europe alongside medieval monasteries and castles.
 The medieval garden was divided into two parts, one (hortus sanitatis) for the cultivation of food and the other, the enclosed garden (hortus conclusus), a place of contemplative prayer.
 Still, the enclosed garden was used in numerous Christian depictions as a symbol of the Virgin Mary in labor.
 In later periods, successive stylistic periods have had different approaches to the composition of gardens around buildings or in public spaces.
 In the Eastern tradition, mention should also be made of the Zen Buddhist tradition of garden design, in which nature and man are not separated according to European concepts.

-The flower still lifes of European painting had an allegorical content, a tradition that disappeared in the 19th century.
-The emphasis on still lifes shifted to craftsmanship and pleasure.
-The narrower interpretative framework of Kata Koleszár's paintings is contemporary art, from which the theme of the garden is not far removed.
-The ecological thinking that emerged in the 1960s (re)introduced nature into the field of fine art, such as the work of Joseph Beuys and Lois Weinberger, who also thought about nature on a theoretical level and introduced plant elements into the genre of action and installation.
-We could also mention the work of Yoko Ono, who organized events in Japanese Zen temples in the 1960s.
-One wonderful example is Ono's event in the garden of Nanzenji Temple in Kyoto, which lasted from evening until dawn: participants were instructed by Ono to "look at the sky and touch it" in the beautiful moonlit night.
-There are many examples of artistic reflection on the natural environment in today's visual arts, as the issue has never been more topical: the natural sciences now agree that global warming will rewrite our lifestyles and habits to survive.
-Another prominent reference point for Koleszár's work is the work of the American artist group Pattern & Decoration, for whom "kitchens, carpet shops, wallpaper catalogs, wardrobes, Chinatown gift shops, textile wholesalers, and grandma's bedrooms have provided a fresh source of inspiration," wrote critic and curator Michael Duncan.
-Through their work, they have created thought arcs linking ancient cultures and continents through a conceptual approach to decorative arts and ornamentation.
+In European painting, floral still lifes carried allegorical meaning, but by the 19th century this tradition had disappeared, and still life became primarily a field for demonstrating technical mastery and offering visual delight.
+The narrower interpretive framework of Kata Koleszár’s paintings is contemporary art, within which the theme of the garden also plays a significant role.
+Ecological thinking, which emerged in the 1960s, (re)introduced nature into the field of visual arts.
+We can think here of the work of Joseph Beuys and Lois Weinberger, who reflected on nature also on a theoretical level, bringing plant elements into the genres of action and installation art.
+Yoko Ono’s work can also be mentioned, as she organized events in Japanese Zen temples during the 1960s.
+A remarkable example is Ono’s event in the garden of the Nanzenji Temple in Kyoto, which lasted from evening until dawn: her instruction to participants was to “look at the sky and touch it” during a beautiful, moonlit night.
+There are countless examples of artistic reflection on the natural environment in today’s art as well, since the issue has never been more urgent: representatives of the natural sciences now agree that global warming will fundamentally reshape our lifestyles and habits in order to ensure survival.
+Another significant point of reference for Koleszár’s practice is the American Pattern & Decoration movement.
+For them, “kitchens, carpet shops, wallpaper catalogues, wardrobes, Chinatown gift shops, textile wholesalers, and grandmothers’ bedrooms served as fresh sources of inspiration,” as critic and curator Michael Duncan wrote.
+Through their work, they created intellectual arcs connecting ancient cultures and continents, approaching decorative art and ornamentation from a conceptual perspective.

 Looking back at the historical background, the garden was seen as a place of relaxation, where body and soul were both refreshed, and the life of plants was closely linked to the life of people.
 In traditional depictions, the garden is often framed by walls, with lush vegetation within the walls as a result of human labor, an image of cultivated nature.
 Today's meaning of the walled garden may be loneliness, the lonely person in society, a social phenomenon of the twentieth century, and one that has been given new depth by the Covid epidemic we have all experienced.